David Hyland

 Biography

-I am a second-year DPhil student supervised by Michael Wooldridge and Julian Gutierrez.
+I am a fourth-year DPhil student supervised by Michael Wooldridge and Julian Gutierrez.
 Prior to Oxford, I studied at the University of Sydney and undertook several research projects as an undergraduate.
 I completed a summer research scholarship and research assistantship with Gauthier Voron and Vincent Gramoli working on performance benchmarking for the DBFT consensus algorithm on the Corda blockchain.
 Following this, I initiated a TSP project with Peter Kim, where I studied, implemented, and built animated visualisations of 2D agent-based models of immune cell interactions in C++.
 In the summer before my final year as an undergraduate, I did a research internship in bioinformatics at The Kinghorn Cancer Centre where I devised and implemented an automated hyperparameter optimisation method based on binary search and wrote a parallelised implementation of a Nanopore DNA analysis algorithm using SIMD.
 During my honours year, I studied and implemented an entropy-regularised continuous time Reinforcement Learning algorithm under the supervision of Zhou Zhou.